 TETHER tokens exist as digital tokens built on bitcoin (Omni and Liquid Protocol), Ethereum, EOS, Tron, Algorand, BCH and OMG blockchains.
 These transport protocols consist of open source software that interface with blockchains to allow the issuance and redemption of cryptocurrency tokens, in this case, "tethers."

-Tether was originally created to use the Bitcoin network as its transport protocol—specifically, the Omni Layer—to allow transactions of tokenised traditional currency.
-Since this original version of Tether uses the Bitcoin blockchain, it inherits the inherent stability and security of the longest established blockchain network.
+TETHER token was originally created to use the Bitcoin network as its transport protocol—specifically, the Omni Layer—to allow transactions of tokenised traditional currency.
+Since this original version of TETHER token uses the Bitcoin blockchain, it inherits the inherent stability and security of the longest established blockchain network.

-Since Tether is currently available using different transport protocols, when users send tethers to other addresses, they need to carefully check the destination address to confirm they are selecting the correct transport protocol.
+Since TETHER tokens are currently available using different transport protocols, when users send TETHER tokens to other addresses, they need to carefully check the destination address to confirm they are selecting the correct transport protocol.